In determining whether a particular use of a copyrighted work is permitted as fair use, the courts will evaluate the use in light of four factors.

 - The nature of the copyrighted work.

-- Is the work creative or factual?
+- Is the original work creative or factual?
 Is it published or unpublished?

 - The amount and substantiality of the portion used in relation to the copyrighted work as a whole.

-- Are you taking a small or large portion of the work?
+- Are you taking a small or large portion of the original work?

-- The effect of the use upon the potential market or value of the copyrighted work.
+- The effect of the use on the potential market or value of the copyrighted work.

 - Is your use likely to create a larger market for the original work?
 That tends to fall under fair use.